Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser

-To test the reproducibility of our observations, we measured two other crystals, A and C, at laser fluences of $\mathrm{57\ mJ/cm^2}$ and $\mathrm{110\ mJ/cm^2}$.
+To test the reproducibility of our observations, we measured two other crystals, B and C, at laser fluences of $\mathrm{57\ mJ/cm^2}$ and $\mathrm{110\ mJ/cm^2}$.
 The Bragg peaks again were fitted as 2D Gaussian functions, and the resulting centre of masses and FWHMs are plotted as a function of delay time, shown in Fig. \ref{fig:Bragg_peak_COM_FWHM_x}b and c.
-The period of the oscillations in the horizontal direction is consistent for both laser fluences and all crystals, and the oscillation amplitudes increase for all crystals as the laser fluence increases.
+While measuring only three crystals limits generality, the period of the oscillations in the horizontal direction is consistent for both laser fluences and all crystals, and the oscillation amplitudes increase for all crystals as the laser fluence increases.

 The FWHM of the fitted Gaussians show similar oscillation periods along the horizontal direction, with an oscillation amplitude increasing with laser fluence.
 The fitted FWHM is different for each crystal, owing to slight differences in crystal morphology and initial residual strain state, but they all show similar oscillations along the horizontal direction.